yesasha/alert-selection-bookmarklet/README_OLD.md

 These two things are very basic, but also important.

 ## Bookmarklets
-[Bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) are a very interesting mechanism that allows you to run your javascript code on any page.
+[Bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) is a javascript stored as a bookmark in browser.
+While normal links start with "http:" protocol, bookmarklets start with "javascript:".
+It is a very interesting mechanism that allows you to run your javascript code on any page.
 Most desktop browsers support extensions, which are much more powerfull, but mobile browsers laks it in general.
-Bookmarklets allow you to extend the functionality of almost all browsers (desktop and mobile).
+Bookmarklets allow you to extend the functionality of almost all browsers (desktop and mobile). "javascript:" protocol is not defined in web standarts.

 ### So how do you make it?

-To make a bookmarklet you must create a link starting with "javascript:" protocol, follow by javascript code.
-Something like `javascript:alert("Hello!")` or if you have a variables you may wrap your code in anonymous function `javascript:(function(){var message = "Hello!";alert(message)})()` since 'javascript:' protocol evaluates in global scope.
+To make a bookmarklet you must create a link starting with "javascript:" protocol, followed by javascript code.
+Something like `javascript:alert("Hello!")`.
+A bookmarklet should not return anything.
+If it returns, the browser will replace the current page with the result equivalent to `document.write(lastReturnedValue)`.
+To prevent this you may put `void(0)` to the end of your code or wrap all your code in `void("your code")`.
+But there is another and better way.
+Since 'javascript:' protocol evaluates in global scope you will not want to put variables there, so wrap your code in anonymous function, or better say immediately-invoked function expression: `javascript:(function(){var m='Hello!';alert(m)})()`.
+Sometimes, immediately-invoked function expressions are written like this: `!function(){}()`.
+This is not good for bookmarklets, since it will return "true".
+Now your code evaluates in its own scope and since you are not explicitly returning any value it will return `undefined`.

+<s>So you may want to wrap the last statement in a void(), to prevent this. or if you have a variables you may wrap your code in anonymous function or better say immediately-invoked function expression `javascript:(function(){var message = "Hello!";alert(message)})()` since 'javascript:' protocol evaluates in global scope.
 A bookmarklet must not return anything.
-If it returns the browser will replace the current page with the result.
+If it returns, the browser will replace the current page with the result.
 So you may want to wrap the last statement in a void(), to prevent this.
+Sometimes, immediately-invoked function expression is written like this: `!function(){}()`.
+This is not good for bookmarklets, since it will return "true".</s>

-### Trics to minification
+### Tricks to minification

-The bookmarklet length is limited to an url length.
+The bookmarklet's length is limited to an url length.

-If you are shure, you script doesn't return a value, you may omit a void() `javascript:void((function(){var message = 'Hello!';alert(message)})())` vs
+<s>If you are shure, you script doesn't return a value, you may omit a void()
+`javascript:void((function(){var message = 'Hello!';alert(message)})())`
+vs
 `javascript:(function(){var message = "Hello!";alert(message)})()`
 The second is 6 characters less.

-javascript:(function(){var message = "Hello!";alert(message)})()
+javascript:(function(){var message = "Hello!";alert(message)})()</s>

+Use one "character" names (this will probably be done by minifiers).

 Provide an arguments to anonymous function instead of creating local arguments explicitly.

-`javascript:void((function(){var m='Hello!';alert(m)})())`
+`javascript:(function(){var m='Hello!';alert(m)})()`
 vs
 `javascript:(function(m){alert(m)})('Hello!')`
-12 characters less
+6 characters less

-`javascript:!function(m){alert(m)}('Hello!')`
-Minus one

 Make aliaces and functions if you have a repeated code.